Table of Contents

 Change Blockquote Style

-If you think the blockquote style is a bit large, you can customize it with CSS.
-Use the following CSS code in Ghost Code Injection to make the font the same size as the content text.
+If you find the blockquote style too large, adjust it with CSS.
+Add the following under Ghost Code Injection (Site Header) to match the content text size.

 <style>